22 Feb Reaching Your “Mission Field”

-Serving by teaching
+Serving by Teaching

 Another way that you can serve is by teaching.
 There are many people in your community who speak a different language and need to learn English for work or their kid’s school.
 You can help them with that.

-You can teach cooking to people and young moms by teaching them how to create healthy lunches or just simple, healthy meals.
+You can teach cooking to young moms by teaching them how to create healthy lunches or just simple, healthy meals.
 You can teach them to create a budget.
 You can teach health to the people in your community.
 You can teach a skill.